heycarsten/personal-page/README.md

 I have always thought of tablets as sort of a frivolous thing, useful, but also not really necessary.
 I don’t think that anymore.
 During my time sitting in chairs hooked up to IV pumps, I pulled the trigger and got an iPad.
 It was great!
 I could watch YouTube, do emails, play games, Facebook, all that good stuff so easily, without toting a 15’’ laptop everywhere.
 I also find the tablet incredibly useful as a writing tool, some of my fave apps:

-- iA Writer
+- iA Writer: Awesome writing tool with Markdown support
-- Working Copy
+- Working Copy: Great app for interacting with Git repos
-- GoCoEdit
+- GoCoEdit: Great text editor for code and can SSH too

 ### VirtualBox